abxijth/Image2Latex/README.md

-# 🧮 Image2LaTeX
+# 🧮 Image2LaTeX (Backend)

 A simple Flask web app that converts mathematical equation images into LaTeX code using the Pix2Text model.

 ## 🚀 Features

-- Upload an image containing a math equation
+- Provide an image containing a math equation
-- Convert it to LaTeX instantly
+- Convert it to LaTeX Code instantly
-- Display the generated LaTeX code in the browser

 ## 🛠️ Setup Instructions